ktmud/yjc.me/content/english/_index.md

 </ruby>).
 You can call me "Jesse" if Chinese
 pronounciation is not your strong suit.

-I am an aspiring Data Scientist with extended experience in full stack software development and applied machine learning.
+I am an aspiring Data Scientist with 6+ of experience in full stack software development and applied machine learning.
 I had worked for world industry learders in e-commerce ([Alibaba](https://www.alibabagroup.com/en/global/home)), travel ([Booking.com](https://www.booking.com/)), finance ([GMO](https://www.gmo.com/)) and real estate ([Zillow](https://www.zillow.com/)).